ABOUT THE SECTOR

 Estimated population within the signal range of NCRA members: 23,771,000 Canadians, or over 75% of Canada’s population.
 Combined with the French language associations, this number is close to 90%

-Our members are as diverse as the communities they serve and respond to local realities/needs in their programming, staffing, community development work, and their services and fundraising.
+Our members are as diverse as the communities they serve and respond to local realities/needs in their programming, staffing, community development work, services, and fundraising.
 There is no typical community-based radio station – all our members are exceptional!

-Each dollar invested in Community Radio goes immeasurably farther in our community than money invested in other parts of the broadcasting sector.
-A far more significant portion of that investment will stay in the community where it is supported since our volunteer base is comprised of community-minded, grassroots, engaged citizens who participate in the local economy and use creative solutions to stretch their operating dollars.
+Each dollar invested in Community Radio goes immeasurably farther in our community than in other parts of the broadcasting sector.
+A far more significant portion of that investment will stay in the community where it is supported since our volunteer base comprises community-minded, grassroots, engaged citizens who participate in the local economy and use creative solutions to stretch their operating dollars.

 Much of this economic impact is not reflected on traditional balance sheets.
 For example, a large portion of the advertising on c/c stations is targeted and priced for local independent businesses and non-profit organizations and may also be discounted, played for free as a public service announcement or exchanged for goods and services in-kind.

-Community-based radio stations are community-owned, democratically-governed, non-share not-for-profit corporations; therefore they are not subject to acquisition/relocation; they are structurally bound to the communities that they serve.
+Community-based radio stations are community-owned, democratically-governed, non-share not-for-profit corporations; therefore, they are not subject to acquisition/relocation; they are structurally bound to the communities they serve.

 WHAT ARE THE CURRENT NEEDS